alexnorell/website/content/post/2024-ski-season/index.md

 {{< /expandable-box >}}

 {{< expandable-box title="March 17 - Revelstoke, BC" vert="10,082ft" >}}
-Hiked subpeak with Mariah.
+Hiked Subpeak with Mariah.
 Beautiful sunshine, we packed a light snack for up on top, and we also got some amazing snow off the top.
 {{< /expandable-box >}}

 #### Week 10